-Penal Code 405a PC is the California statute that makes it a crime for a person to remove someone from police custody by means of a riot.
+Penal Code § 405a PC is the California statute that makes it a crime to remove someone from police custody by means of a riot.
 The offense is charged as a felony.
 Penalties can include up to four years in county jail.

 The language of the statute reads that: